Following government guidelines, Project Arts Centre has reopened its doors!

-The Gallery will reopen on Thursday 13th May 2021.
 Slots for attending the gallery must be booked through the exhibition’s page.
 Capacity will be limited to a maximum of three people per slot.
 Mask wearing is required for the duration of your visit, as well as adhering to social distancing and hand hygiene guidelines laid out below.
-You can book now to attend Luminous Void: Twenty Years of Experimental Film Society.
+You’ll find updates on upcoming exhibitions here.

 While the building is closed, our Box Office phonelines are open from 11am to 6pm, Monday to Saturday.
 To attend the Gallery or any performances in the building, you will need to book a free ticket through the event listing on our website.
 In booking a ticket to the gallery, you will select a time slot for your attendance.

 Dublin Fringe Festival Events – Valid Vaccination Certificate Requirement

 Please note that the presentation of a valid vaccination certificate is now required to enter all Dublin Fringe Festival events in line with new government Covid-19 guidelines.
 Your vaccine cert will be scanned at the door, and you will be checked for photo ID matching your cert.

 Should these new government guidelines make it impossible for you to attend your chosen event, you will be eligible for a refund.
 Please contact email@example.com as soon as possible to avail of this.
 Dublin Fringe Festival will not be able to process refunds after September 11th.

 We apologise for any inconvenience caused by this change in event guidelines after your date of purchase.
 Changes to government Covid-19 guidelines are beyond our control.

 We would ask you to follow the advice you’re given when booking regarding your time of arrival.
 If you are booked in as part of a pod, please arrange for your pod to show up together.